deanh/minitest.js/README.md

 Forthcoming.
 For now you'll have to look at the source.
 Here's a start:

-    // in node land, you have test files that look something like this:
+    // in node land, you have need a runner that looks something like this:
     // runner.js
     #!/usr/bin/env node